Web Site of Robert John Morton

 To complete the calculation of the acceleration, a, along r, we must evaluate the second derivative of r with respect to x.
 This is effectively the derivative of the first derivative of r with respect to x, which we found to be x/r.
 Rather than deal with the reciprocal of r, I prefer to substitute a new variable u = 1/r.
 Then the problem becomes to differentiate the product of the two related variables x and u.

 On the left, I have used the product rule to find the second derivative.
 I have put in each laborious step in the process rather than jump several steps at once so that nobody should find any trouble following it.
-My hope is that I have actually got it right, since it is many decades since I was actively doing this kind of maths.
+My hope is that I have actually got it right, since it is many decades since I was actively doing this kind of mathematics.

 In the result, k2/r3, k2 is a constant.
 So the rate of change of the rate of change of r with respect to x is inversely proportional to r3.
 To get the acceleration, a, along the direct line between the observed and the observer, we simply need to multiply this result by v2.